 8 Common Mistakes to Avoid When Doing Squats

-4. We go over squat form plus variations to try lower back, particularly at the bottom of the exercise if you’re going low (often called the “butt wink”)
+- All of these pay-offs are pertinent to runners, because you need a strong lower body and core to lower back, particularly at the bottom of the exercise if you’re going low (often called the “butt wink”)

-7. Allowing the knees to cave in instead of keeping them tracking over toes—work those hip abductors Run Longer: Break New Barriers
+- Allowing the knees to cave in instead of keeping them tracking over toes—work those hip abductors if you see this happening

 The Benefits of Squats for Runners